Imoinu: Description

-This is a common hymn dedicated to goddess Emoinu, chanted by devotees during her worshipping rituals.

 Mythology

 According to ancient Meitei text "Lairembi Nongumlol", the Sky God Salailen Sidaba has seven daughters, whom he sent them down to earth to prosper the human civilization.
 All the goddesses were given a certain task to serve in their future.
 In that event, a goddess was given the task to be associated with peace, wealth and prosperity.
 Later, she came to be known as "Emoinu Ahongbi".

 Origin

 After the creation of the sky and the planets, Sidaba (Sitapa) (the Supreme Being) ordered His wife, Leimarel Sidabi (Leimalel Sitapi) (the first woman) to produce another Leimarel.
 The second Leimarel would be the second woman.
 Her responsibility was to take care of the mankind on the planet called earth.
 Goddess Leimarel Sidabi obeyed her divine husband's order.
 She created another Leimarel.
 The appearance of the second Leimarel was similar to the first Leimarel.
 The first Leimarel named the second Leimarel as "Emoinu Ahongbi".